Cattails: Swamp Supermarket

 METHOD OF PREPARATION: Numerous, boiled immature and mature flowers, pollen in bread, stalks as a trail nibble, root starch for sustenance, root stems shoots as vegetables.
 The roots can be boiled and the starch stripped or sucked off the fibers.
 They can be dried, the starch grated off the fibers and the starch used as flour.
 You can crush the roots in water, let the starch settle, pour off the water, then use the starch.
 Or you can but the roots on embers and roast until black, then peel the black layer off and chew or such the starch off the fibers.
 Also the core of the roots can be roasted until dry and used as a coffee substitute.

-Scrape off two cups of brown cattail tops and put them into a bowl with two beaten eggs, one-half cup melted butter, one-half teaspoon each sugar and nutmeg and black pepper.
+Take two cups of chpooed cattail tops and put them into a bowl with two beaten eggs, one-half cup melted butter, one-half teaspoon each sugar and nutmeg and black pepper.
 Blend well and add slowly one cup of scalded milk to the cattail mixture and blended.
 Pour the mixture into a greased casserole and top with grated Swiss cheese —optional — and add a dab of butter.
 Bake 275 degrees for 30 minutes.

 Cattail Pollen Biscuits